Horizon Scanner

 The EU’s Data Act entered into force on 11 January 2024 and will become enforceable by mid-2025.
 It requires affected entities to make personal and non-personal data accessible to other parties for repurposing.
 Affected entities include i) manufacturers of physical connected products which collect or generate data concerning their use, where such products are placed on the market in the EU, ii) suppliers of related digital services and software in the EU, iii) data holders which make data available to data recipients in the EU; and iv) providers of data processing services in the EU.

-Whilst the Act’s formal enactment appears in the far distance, coming into force in September 2025, affected organisations should begin assessing their compliance strategies as the Data Act’s obligations may require significant time to implement.
+Whilst the Act’s formal enactment is yet to be implemented (it comes into force on 12 September 2025) affected organisations should begin assessing their compliance strategies as the Data Act’s obligations may require significant time to implement.
 Although the Data Act will not directly apply to the UK as a result of Brexit, organisations should continue to pay heed to their content regulation obligations in overlapping policy initiatives and legislation, including the Online Safety Act 2023.

 The Department for Science, Innovation and Technology (DSIT) has launched a consultation on its AI management essentials (AIME) tool.
 DSIT is aware that the recent proliferation of AI guidance from the UK and around the world can be confusing for organisations to navigate.
 AIME is a self-assessment tool that aims to help organisations assess and implement responsible AI management systems and processes.
 The final version of the AIME tool is expected to include three components: a self-assessment questionnaire, a rating for each section of the self-assessment and a set of action points for improvement.